PERCUTANEOUS ELECTRICAL NERVE STIMULATION (PENS)

 The spray and stretch technique quickly alleviates acute pain and restricted range of motion due to muscle trigger points.
 The application of a vapocoolant acts as a counterirritant to myofascial pain due to muscle spasm and trigger points.

 Treat arthritis pain, bursitis, tendonitis, trigger finger, and carpal tunnel syndrome.
+Our injections can be performed without STEROIDS, to reduce the risk of joint damage or elevation of blood glucose levels.

 TRIGGER POINT INJECTION

 A treatment used for the purpose of alleviating pain and improving posture and movement.
 It uses fine syringe needles with the injection of an anesthetic such as Marcaine.
 This office uses sterile, disposable needles and maintains a clean and safe environment.
 The needles are inserted through the skin into the underlying tissues and muscles at specific points known as myofascial trigger points.
 When a twitch response is obtained the trigger point is released.
 Manual therapy techniques are often incorporated into treatment.
+No steroids are used to reduce the risk of elevation of blood glucose or muscle damage or skin color changes.

 The use of electric current produced by a device to stimulate the nerves for therapeutic purposes.
 A non-invasive, low-risk nerve stimulation intended to reduce pain, both acute and chronic.